November 29, 2021 report

 A team of engineers with Pulsar Fusion has conducted a ground test of its plastic-waste-powered rocket engine at the UK's Ministry of Defence military base in Salisbury last week.
 The team has posted a video of the test on YouTube.

 In speaking with the press, officials with Pulsar referred to their project as a "green" rocket.
 It uses a hybrid fuel made by mixing polyethylene with a nitrous oxide oxidizer.
-The result is fed into a where it is held under pressure until fired.
+The result is fed into a combustion chamber where it is held under pressure until fired.
 They note that the plastic they are using is a type that is commonly used in a wide variety of products, such as cutting boards and piping, which makes it plentiful and inexpensive to use as a rocket fuel.
-They also reported that the initial of the produced more than just thrust; it also created shock diamonds, which are commonly produced with other types of high-temperature rocket firings.
+They also reported that the initial test of the rocket engine produced more than just thrust; it also created shock diamonds, which are commonly produced with other types of high-temperature rocket firings.
 The team is scheduled to conduct another test soon, this time as a demonstration for an unknown client.
 They also confirmed that the initial test went as planned and that they were pleased with the test firing, calling it a "significant" moment in rocket history.

 Notably, other companies have tried using plastic waste as a rocket fuel, Virgin Galactic being the most well-known.
 In 2014, the idea was tested by the company and abandoned after a test did not go as hoped.
 Pulsar Fusion has made announcements periodically regarding its plans for such an engine; they expect rockets using it to carry satellites and eventually people into space.